argonne-lcf/AuroraBugTracking/README.md

 - **Priority**: 🚨 if marked as priority
 - **ETA**: Expected resolution date
 - **Date Opened**: When the issue was created
 - **Last Updated/Closed Date**: When the issue was last modified (for open issues) or closed (for closed issues).
-Note, a new comment on an Issue will bump the "Last Updated" date, but will not start the GitHub Action "edited Issue" trigger.
+Note, a new/deleted/edited comment on an open Issue will also modify its "Last Updated" date.
 <!--- KGF: cannot find documentation of gh CLI's updatedAt JSON field precise details.
 Also consider adding GH Issue labels, author, assignedTo fields to the tables? -->

 This content is parsed from our current [Bug Report Form template](https://github.com/argonne-lcf/AuroraBugTracking/issues/new?template=1-BugReportForm.yaml); changes to that template require changing the GitHub Action parser logic.